Courses developed in partnership with business leaders

 Facilities and Supervision

 We provide high quality working space facilities and computing facilities.
 In addition, there are spacious lectures theatres, a range of smaller lecture theatres, seminar rooms equipped with the latest teaching and learning technologies, and an extensive virtual learning environment, which are also made available for postgraduate research students.

 All postgraduate students have a supervisor and a co-supervisor to provide academic support and to guide them towards the completion of their research project.
 They are also allocated a personal tutor, with whom they can discuss personal issues.

-View current Salford Business School PhD students and their topics (pdf).
+View recent and current Salford Business School PhD students and their PhD topics (pdf).
+For a list of academics involved in supervising PhD areas, please follow the links via the expertise areas above.

 Research Skills Training